mattrussi/gitlab-com-runbooks/howto/canary.md

+---
-# Canary in GCP production and staging
+title: Canary in GCP production and staging
+tags:
+- howto
+---

 ## Overview
 The canary fleet is a subset of fleet within the production and staging